QCD running in neutrinoless double beta decay: Short-range mechanisms: Introduction

 The short-range part of the $\znbb$ amplitude is due to ``heavy'' particle exchange. \footnote{Any particle with mass larger than the typical Fermi momentum of the nucleons, i.e. ${\cal O}(0.1)$ GeV, can be considered ``heavy'' in $\znbb$ decay.
 All exotic fermions contributing to the short-range amplitude, except possibly sterile neutrinos, are expected to have masses larger than ${\cal O}(100 1mm{\rm GeV})$.} After integrating them out the amplitude can be represented as (the nuclear matrix element of) a true dimension-9 ($d=9$) quark-level effective operator, which can be schematically written as:

 The general $SU(3)_c\times SU(2)_L \times U(1)_Y$ invariant decomposition of this $d=9$ operator has been discussed in \cite{Bonnet:2012kh}.
-The tables given in \cite{Bonnet:2012kh} can be understood as a summary of all (proto-) models which contribute to $\znbb$ decay at tree-level based on scalar exchange.
-Once all possible UV-completions of eq.(\ref{eq:dim9}) have been specified, one can then use the results of \cite{Pas:2000vn} to derive general limits on all possible models contributing to $\znbb$ decay.
+The tables given in \cite{Bonnet:2012kh} can be understood as a summary of all \mbox{(proto-)} high-energy scale models, which contribute to $\znbb$ decay at tree-level via heavy particle exchange.
+Once all possible ultraviolet (UV) completions of Eq.~(\ref{eq:dim9}) have been specified, one can then use the results of \cite{Pas:2000vn} to derive general limits on all possible models contributing to $\znbb$ decay.

-Given current experimental lower limits on half-lives of $\znbb$ decay, of the order of (few) $10^{25}$ ys for $^{76}$Ge \cite{Agostini:2013mzu} and $^{136}$Xe \cite{Albert:2014awa,Shimizu:2014xxx,Gando:2012zm}, the energy scale, $\Lambda_{\rm LNV}$, at which eq.(\ref{eq:dim9}) is generated is expected to be of the order of roughly ${\cal O}$(TeV).
-On the other hand, $\znbb$ decay is a low-energy process with the typical momentum scale given by the Fermi momentum of nucleons, $p_F$.
-This rather large mismatch in scales implies that the running of the operators may be quite important numerically.
+Given current experimental lower limits on half-lives of $\znbb$ decay, of the order of (few) $10^{25}$ ys for $^{76}$Ge \cite{Agostini:2013mzu} and $^{136}$Xe \cite{Albert:2014awa,Shimizu:2014xxx,Gando:2012zm}, the energy scale, $\Lambda_{\rm LNV}$, at which the effective interactions (\ref{eq:dim9}) are generated, is expected to be of the order of roughly ${\cal O}$(TeV).
+On the other hand, $\znbb$ decay is a low-energy process with the typical momentum scale given by the Fermi momentum of nucleons, $p_F\sim 100$ MeV.
+This rather large mismatch in scales implies that the running of the operators under the renormalization may be quite important numerically.
 This observation forms the basic motivation for the current paper.

-Calculations of RGE (``renormalization group equation'') improved Wilson coefficients for weak decay operators have become standard tools \cite{Buchalla:1995vs,Buras:1998raa} in electro-weak precision physics.
-Here, we calculate the leading order QCD diagrams, correcting eq.(\ref{eq:dim9}), and use RGE running for {\em all possible $d=9$ operators} contributing to $\znbb$ decay.
-Colour mismatched operators, which appear in this calculation, lead to operator mixing.
+The Operator Product Expansion (OPE) and the renormalization group equation (RGE) have become the standard tool \cite{Buchalla:1995vs,Buras:1998raa} in electro-weak precision physics.
+Here, we extend this formalism to $\znbb$-decay.
+We shall specify {\em all possible $d=9$ operators} contributing to $\znbb$ decay and calculate their QCD leading order RGE running.
+Color mismatched operators, which appear in this calculation, lead to operator mixing.
 Since different operators in $\znbb$ decay can have vastly different nuclear matrix elements, this effect in some case leads to a rather drastic change in the derived limits.
 It is therefore important to take these QCD corrections into account in the calculation of limits on short-range operators.